xpack-dev-tools/windows-build-tools-xpack/README-BUILD.md

 For development builds, it is possible to define the build folders in the host file system, and resume an interrupted build.

+In addition, the builds are more verbose.

-### --debug
+### `--debug`

 For development builds, it is also possible to create everything with `-g -O0` and be able to run debug sessions.

 ### --jobs